Geophysics-AI/cme216-spring-2020/Homework/ADCME_HW/HW Questions.md

 ## Problem 3: Parameter Inverse Problem in 2D

 In this problem, we will digger deeper into how ADCME works with numerical solvers.
-We will use an important technique, custom operators, for incoporating C++ codes.
+We will use an important technique, custom operators, for incorporating C++ codes.
 This will be useful when you want to accelerate a performance critical part, or you want to reuse existing codes.
-To make the problem simple, the C++ kernel is prepared for you so what you need to do is to follow the instructions and call the custom operator.
+To make the problem simple, the `C++` kernel has been prepared for you.

 We consider the 2D case and $$T=1 $$.
 We assume that $$\Omega=[0,1]^2$$.
 We impose zero boundary conditions on the entire boundary $$\Gamma_D=\partial\Omega$$.
 Additionally, we assume the initial condition is zero everywhere.
 Two sensors are located at (0.2,0.2) and $$(0.8,0.8)$$ and these sensors record  time series of the temperature $$u_1(t)$$ and $$u_2(t)$$.
 The thermal diffusivity coefficient is a linear function of the space coordinates